wonderfly/lanyon/_posts/2018-04-01-prepositional-pronouns.md

 ## Pronouns with **con**

-Certain pronouns changes their form when following the preposition **con** ("with"):
+Certain pronouns change their form when following the preposition **con** ("with"):

 | Person    | Singular  | Plural            |